Vyral/base-template/_posts/2020-09-22-what-doesnt-zillow-know-about-home-values.md

 <p style="text-align: center;"><em>Zillow doesn’t know these three things about home values in Porter Ranch.</em></p>

 Like so many real estate portals on the internet, Zillow provides an estimate of a home’s value called a Zestimate.
-However, there are many things that Zillow doesn’t or can’t take into account when it comes to the value of your home:
+However, there are many things that Zillow does not or cannot take into account when it comes to the value of your home:

 **1\.
 Market conditions.** Since it operates based on an algorithm, Zillow’s Zestimate doesn’t truly take into account what’s going on in the marketplace.
-We’re currently in a very strong seller’s market, and what the close escrows are actually closing for doesn’t reflect what’s happening in the market.
-Close escrows reflect conditions anywhere from 45 to 70 days prior.
+We’re currently in a very strong seller’s market, and what the closed escrows are actually closing for doesn’t reflect what’s happening in the market.
+Closed escrows reflect conditions anywhere from 45 to 70 days prior.
 Right now, you need to focus on active listings, pendings, and under-contracts, which are the numbers that will give you a better idea of what’s happening.

 {% include pullquote.html %}